oaktown/calliope/README.md

 brew install dep # Dependency management
 ```

 Go requires your project directory to be a subdirectory of `$GOPATH/src`.
+Go expects all
-Example using `direnv` for user `me` on a Mac:
+of your go projects to be under this path.
+Additionally, unlike npm store

 ```bash